Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - power
 - flexibility, adapt functionality without incurring in heavy NRE costs
 - time to prototype, time needed to build a working version of the system, not the final product
-- time to market, time to daploy a system that can be sold
+- time to market, time to deploy a system that can be sold
 - maintainability
 - correctness
 - safety